Hexadecimal representation of a common data type value in C

 6.5.2.2 Calling functions

-6 If the expression that denotes the function being called is of a type that does not include a prototype, whole promotions are executed for each argument and arguments that are of type float
+6 If the expression that denotes the function being called is of a type that does not include a prototype, whole promotions are executed for each argument and arguments that are of type

-, up to double
+, up todouble

-7 If the expression that denotes the called function is of a type that includes a prototype, the arguments are implicitly converted, as if by assignment, to the types of the corresponding parameters, assuming the type of each parameter is an unqualified version of its declared type.
+.
+They are called the default argument Stocks ....7 If the expression that denotes the called function is of a type that includes a prototype, the arguments are implicitly converted, as if by assignment, to the types of the corresponding parameters, assuming the type of each parameter is an unqualified version of its declared type.
 The ellipsis notation in a function prototype declaration causes an argument type conversion to stop after the last declared parameter.
 Default argument promotions are executed on trailing arguments.

 8 No other conversions are performed implicitly; in particular, the number and types of arguments are not compared to parameters in the function definition, which is not included in the function prototype declarator.